 Please plan to arrive at least 30 minutes before to your appointment to verify your insurance, demographic information, and complete the registration process.
 This may include paying a co-payment if applicable.

-Getting through traffic and parking in the Longwood Medical Area can sometimes be difficult and take more time than anticipated.
-Please take this into account when you leave for your visit.
+Getting through traffic and parking in the Longwood Medical Area can take extra time.
+Please take this into account when deciding what time to leave for your visit.
 Parking is available in the Boston Children's Parking Garage at a discounted rate with a validated ticket.

 Your child's exam

-If you have any questions, please call us at 617-355-7800.
+If you have questions or need assistance after your visit, please do not hesitate to call us at 617-355-7800.

 What to bring

 Necessary information for your appointment: